Maatary/haskell-from-first-principles/typeclasses/fundamentals.md

  - **Type Constructor and Constraint Constructor are similar** in that both need to be **applied** to build a Proper Type (*) or Constraint.
 Their difference semantically other than syntactically, is that there are of different Kind e.g. `* -> *`  **vs** `* -> Constraint`. **That is, both are Type function, but they build type of different Kind**

  - Another way to better understand the similarity between **Type Class definition** and **Data definition** is to look at **Data definition** with **GADTSyntax** enabled.

-### Understanding Instance Declaration for Polymorphic Type.

 ### Universal Quantification

- - Explain how Polymorphism in haskell work.
-We need reference to the Hinlder-Mindley system and System F.
+ - The key to understand universal quantification in haskell, is to deeply understand how polymorphism is implemented in a typed lambda calculus which is the operational semantic of Haskell.
+In particular, it is important to understand the flavor of haskell which is the hindler-Mindley system on surface but formally grounded in the System-F.

+   - _Types and Programing Languages - Part IV - Polymorphism - Chapter 23 - Universal Types_

+   - _Type System for Programing language - Chapter 4 - Polymorphism and system F_

    - [A Deep explanation of - forall a. a ( e.g. forall a.
 Maybe a)  - type of signature](https://stackoverflow.com/questions/3961851/what-is-the-difference-between-forall-a-a-and-forall-a-a)

    - [A deep introduction on how haskell implement polymorphism based on the Hindley-Milner system and System-F](https://stackoverflow.com/questions/57085678/which-is-a-polymorphic-type-a-type-or-a-set-of-types)

-   - _Types and Programing Languages - Part IV - Polymorphism - Chapter 23 - Universal Types_

-   - _Type System for Programing language - Chapter 4 - Polymorphism and system F_

  - Using the extension `-XTypeApplications` we can experience in practice the implicit full signature of polymorphic function, and apply the type ourself, the same way GHC would do when we pass an argument.